MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 You can use these backups to:

 - [Restore an existing database to a point in time](recovery-using-backups.md#point-in-time-restore) in the past within the retention period by using the Azure portal, Azure PowerShell, the Azure CLI, or the REST API.
 This operation creates a new database on either the same instance as the original database or a different instance in the same subscription and region.
 It uses a different name to avoid overwriting the original database.
+You can also use the Azure portal to restore your point-in-time database backup to an instance in a different subscription from your source instance.

   After the restore finishes, you can delete the original database.
 Alternatively, you can both [rename](/sql/relational-databases/databases/rename-a-database) the original database and rename the restored database to the original database name.
 - [Restore a deleted database to a point in time](recovery-using-backups.md#deleted-database-restore) within the retention period, including the time of deletion.
-You can restore the deleted database only on the same managed instance where you created the original database.
+You can restore the deleted database to the same managed instance where the backup was taken, or another instance in the same, or different subscription to the source instance.
 Before you delete a database, the service takes a final transaction log backup to prevent any data loss.
 - [Restore a database to another geographic region](recovery-using-backups.md#geo-restore).
 Geo-restore allows you to recover from a geographic disaster when you can't access your database or backups in the primary region.
 It creates a new database on any existing managed instance in any Azure region.
    > [!IMPORTANT]
    > Geo-restore is available only for databases that are configured with geo-redundant backup storage.
 If you're not currently using geo-replicated backups for a database, you can change this by [configuring backup storage redundancy](automated-backups-change-settings.md#configure-backup-storage-redundancy).